mmuratarat/mmuratarat.github.io/_posts/2019-01-19-dimensions-of-lstm.md

     initializer=init_ops.zeros_initializer(dtype=self.dtype))
 {% endhighlight %}

-As one can see easily, there's just one `[input_depth + h_depth, 4 * self._num_units]` shaped weight matrix and `[4 * self._num_units]` shaped bias vector,, not 8 different matrices for weights and 4 different vectors for biases, and all of them are multiplied simultaneously in a batch.
+As one can see easily, there's just one `[input_depth + h_depth, 4 * self._num_units]` shaped weight matrix and `[4 * self._num_units]` shaped bias vector, not 8 different matrices for weights and 4 different vectors for biases, and all of them are multiplied simultaneously in a batch.

 The gates are defined this way: